Put and Get data asynchronously

 Invalid argument(s): Option other-atsign is mandatory.

-*Note here we are using the atSigns activated in the previous section just substitute your own atSigns.
+*Note here we are using the Atsigns activated in the previous section; just substitute your own Atsigns.

-You may also notice yourself that the first time you fail to get the message.
+You may also notice that the first time you fail to get the message.
 This is because we specified in the metadata that the TTL is 60000 millisecond or 1 minute.
 Try again as you see in the above image and you should get your message too.

-The data in this example is "store and forward", which is ideal for many use cases but sometimes we need near real time data and that's what we cover next.
+The data in this example is "store and forward", which is ideal for many use cases, but sometimes we need near real time data and that's what we cover next.

 Last updated